Coelacanth: Description

 Coelacanths are a part of Sarcopterygii or the lobe-finned fishes, the same clade as the lungfish and tetrapods, and they all possess lobed fins as opposed to rayed fins.
 Externally, several characteristics distinguish coelacanths from other lobe-finned fish: coelacanths have eight fins – two dorsal fins, two pectoral fins, two pelvic fins, one anal fin and one caudal fin.
 The tail is very nearly equally proportioned and is split by a terminal tuft of fin rays that make up its caudal lobe; this is alternatively termed a trilobate fin (three-lobed) or a diphycercal tail.
 A secondary tail extending past the primary tail separates the upper and lower halves of the coelacanth.
-Ctenoid elasmoid scales act as thick armor to protect the coelacanth's exterior.
-Several internal traits also aid in differentiating coelacanths from other lobe-finned fish.
-At the back of the skull, the coelacanth possesses a hinge, the intracranial joint, which allows it to open its mouth extremely wide.
-Coelacanths also retain an oil-filled notochord, a hollow, pressurized tube which is replaced by a vertebral column early in embryonic development in most other vertebrates.
-The body is covered in ctenoid elasmoid scales that act as armor.
+The pectoral fins of coelacanths are lobed and relatively elongate.